LISA M. SAVAGE

 Students should be excited about, as well as devoted to, the topic they chose as their graduate study.
 This interest must span both course work and research.
 At Binghamton University our programs offer a unique balance between classroom and laboratory experiences.
 As a faculty member, I view my role in graduate education as a "colleague" to students.
 My aim is to advise students in theory as well as the design of sound research projects that will answer interesting questions about brain-behavioral relationships.

-Savage, L.M., Hall, J. * & Resende, L.S.* (in press, invited review).
+Savage, L.M., Hall, J.* & Resende, L.S.* (2012, invited review).
 Translational rodent models of Korsakoff syndrome reveal the critical neuroanatomical substrates of memory dysfunction and recovery.
-Neuropsychology Review.
-(Special volume of Korsakoff Syndrome)
+Neuropsychology Review, 22,195-209.

 * indicates student co-author